gregoryfeijon/object-factory-util/README.md

 # object-factory-util
-Project with use example of my class ObjectFactoryUtil, that can be useful to create a completely new (with new object references, even for Lists, Maps and others wrapper types) object from another one with the same type.
+Project with use case example of my class [**ObjectFactoryUtil**](https://github.com/gregoryfeijon/object-factory-util/blob/main/src/main/java/br/com/gregoryfeijon/objectfactoryutil/util/ObjectFactoryUtil.java), that can be useful to create a completely new object from another one with the same type (with new object references, even for Lists, Maps and others wrapper types).
 Implementation created to any Java project.

-You can see a specific implementation for Spring Projects in:
+Here's an implementation created specially for Spring projects:

 # [object-factory-util-spring](https://github.com/gregoryfeijon/object-factory-util-spring)